Join the Alliance!

 A. Skoda

 A. Skoda is a freelance writer specializing in educational writing, short stories, and poetry.
 Skoda graduated with a Master’s Degree in English from Arizona State University.
-When she’s not writing, she is usually baking or exploring Tucson’s rich food and music scene with her kiddos.
+Since her formative years, she has been wildly fascinated with the connection between psychology and literature and often found excuses to research the two throughout her schooling.
+This curiosity and fascination has become deeply embedded with her own work.
+When she’s not writing, she is usually baking or exploring Tucson’s rich food and music scene with her husband and constantly growing kids.
 Unskilled is her debut novel.

 Trish Arrowshmith